-A: Following the Sundance Film Festival 2013 (which runs at the end of January), we’ll choose a selection of films from Festival to present in London.
+A: We will choose a selection of films from the Sundance Film Festival 2014 which runs at the end of January.
 The line-up is sure to be worth the wait!

 Q: Is there an age restriction for any of the Sundance London films or events?

-A: All films will be certified and age restrictions will comply with these so please check the certification of the films when you select them.
+A: All films will be certified and age restrictions will apply.Please check the certification of the films when you select them.